Joint Optimization of Multi-agent Memory System: Experiments

-To address heterogeneity and asynchrony for joint optimization, we regularize agents’ execution as a sequential MDP trajectory.
-To validate MDP Regularization’s efficacy, we design ``single policy'' (all agents share one policy across tasks \cite{memagent,share_one_policy}) and ``heterogeneous policy'' (each agent has a dedicated policy per task) variants, with two training strategies: ``independent RL'' (fine-tunes one agent’s policy at a time, others fixed without updates) and ``MDP RL'' (simultaneously updates policies via MDP trajectory for joint optimization).
+To model inter-agent dependencies for joint optimization, we formulate the heterogeneous multi-agent pipeline as a sequential MDP, which enables end-to-end RL.
+To validate its efficacy, we design ``single policy'' (all agents share one policy across tasks \cite{memagent,share_one_policy}) and ``heterogeneous policy'' (each agent has a dedicated policy per task) variants, with two training strategies: ``independent RL'' (fine-tunes one agent’s policy at a time, others fixed without updates) and ``end-to-end RL'' (simultaneously updates policies via MDP trajectory for joint optimization).
 As shown in Table \ref{tab: abla_MDP}, ``single policy'' variants consistently underperform ``heterogeneous policy'' variants, confirming that a shared policy undermines agent specialization by integrating diverse task-specific objectives.
-Furthermore, ``+MDP RL'' outperforms ``independent RL'' across both policy paradigms, validating that MDP regularization explicitly models inter-agent sequential dependencies and enables both local task specialization and global collaboration.
+Furthermore, ``+end-to-end RL'' outperforms ``independent RL'' across both policy paradigms.
+This suggests that sequential MDP modeling during end-to-end RL training acts as a structured abstraction to capture how upstream decisions influence downstream behavior, thereby enabling more effective co-adaptation among agents.